trambarhq/relaks-hacker-news-example/README.md

 };
 ```

 The code above should be largely self-explanatory.
-Of the helper functions, `renderCommentList()` is the only one that might require a closer look:
+Of the helper functions, `renderCommentList()` is the only one that warrants a closer look:

 ```javascript
     function renderCommentList() {